-Mickey Rooney has died at age 93, and it’s a pretty sure bet that they’ll save a slot for him in the “Those We Lost” slideshow at next year’s Academy Awards.
+Mickey Rooney has died at age 93, and it’s a sure bet that they’ll save a slot for him in the “Those We Lost” segment at next year’s Academy Awards.
 He was a big star for MGM back in the day; in fact, he was Hollywood’s #1 box-office draw in the late 1930s and early 1940s.

-He went from vaudeville tyke to sassy support player to the star of a long string of youthful comedies and musicals, many of them with fellow prodigy Judy Garland (above).
+Mickey Rooney went from vaudeville tyke to sassy support player to the star of a long string of youthful comedies and musicals, many of them with fellow prodigy Judy Garland (above).

 If you’ve ever heard anyone say “Let’s put on show!” as a reference to old-time Hollywood spunk, this is the moment they’re talking about.
 That’s Rooney as clean-cut dynamo Andy Hardy, a role he played in 16 different films.

-Rooney appeared in about 340 movies and TV shows, and in his late 50s he made a strong comeback, with an Emmy for the 1981 TV movie Bill (playing a mentally handicapped older gent) and a star turn in the rollicking 1979 Broadway revue Sugar Babies.
+Mickey Rooney appeared in about 340 movies and TV shows, and in his late 50s he made a strong comeback, with an Emmy for the 1981 TV movie Bill (playing a mentally handicapped older gent) and a star turn in the rollicking 1979 Broadway revue Sugar Babies.
 It was Rooney’s Broadway debut.

 And of course, he appeared in one of the greatest beer commercials of all time.